singlestore-labs/singlestoredb-python/docs/_build/html/_sources/api.rst.txt

 -------------

 The following functions are used to get and set package configuration settings.
-Execute the :func:`singlestore.describe_option` function with no parameters to see the documentation for all options.
+Execute the :func:`describe_option` function with no parameters to see the documentation for all options.

 .. currentmodule:: singlestore